+“We have taken this unusual step as a measure of our firm commitment to the huge majority of students who want to write their exams and see the academic year through to its end.
+Cape Argus.
 Student injured as sjamboks fly in Stellenbosch college protest.
 Johannesburg - At least one student was injured in a protest that turned violent at the Elsenburg Agricultural Training Institute in Stellenbosch on Tuesday, as people who tried to enter lecture halls were sjambokked. ''This morning higher-certificate students locked a lecture hall for a test,'' a student told News24. ''Management asked them to open it and got their own bolt cutters and managed to cut the chain off the gate. ''But as they started opening the door, there was resistance from the EFF [Economic Freedom Fighters].

+A fight broke out and the okes started hitting each other with sjamboks,'' the shocked student said.
+He said there are two types of courses at the college, a degree in agricultural studies and a higher-certificate course.
 WP292.
 Op-Ed: Student protests, an indictment of “post-apartheid” South Africa.
 [This article first appeared on Creamer Media’s website: polity.org.za] The student protests of 2015 rocked the country and forced significant concessions by university authorities and the government.

 However, there is little research on their own views on what it means to be a man – particularly in a marginalised community where they have limited access to the symbols required of 'ideal' masculinities.
 Jacqueline Mthembu, who grew up among these men, set out to plug this gap.
 Mthembu's interest in masculinity studies grew from her own experiences and thoughts regarding 'coloured'* identity.
 "I grew up in Athlone in Cape Town, where I had a hard time fitting into the classic 'Cape coloured' mould, with my lighter skin and coarser hair.